trust-mfn-berlin/animals-as-objects/vault/story.photos-with-lion-cubs.md

 What had the potential to demonstrate the proximity between humans and animals more emphatically than pictures of harmonious, even loving togetherness between man and predator?
 Posing with (supposedly) tame animals conveyed the image of closeness without the fear of have to directly touch “wild animals”.
 The recordings were made in a completely different register to scenes of predators photographed in the wild in the early 20th century.
 The gesture of dominance over the captive or slain predator had almost completely fallen out of fashion in the German television of the mid-1950s.
 Dominance over animals, as the message went, had transformed into a friendship with them.

-## Juvenile predators – the politics of care
+## Juvenile Predators: The Politics of Care

 Such images of closeness were present not just on television but also at zoos and had long been so.
 This is demonstrated by both the animal baby zoo and by the innumerable photos of zoo directors and keepers carrying, feeding, cuddling, and presenting predators at petting zoos, in the private residences of directors, or on zoo benches.